yuripaoloni/digital-library/backend/README.md

 - To run the server use: `./gradlew bootRun`

-By default the server is started on the 8080 port but if you want to change that you need to add the following line to the `./src/main/resources/application.properties` file.
+By default, the server is started on the 8080 port but if you want to change that you need to add the following line to the `./src/main/resources/application.properties` file.

 ```shell script